dimfeld/website/posts/simple_state_machines.md

 }
 ```

-Instead of needing to check `done` and `error` before `started` in every place, and all the other logic, we just check the value of `state`.
-It's easy to follow both the code and the reasoning behind it.
+Now it’s easy to follow both the code and the reasoning behind it.
+There’s no longer any need to check different combinations of variables or to be sensitive to the order in which we check them.
+We just look at `state` to determine what to do.

 # Control Transitions